cjerdonek/groome/README.md

 5. Any lambda scripts provided should be added to the initial rendering context, using the file name without the extension as the corresponding context key.
-6. All lambdas coming from lambda scripts should be considered unary, with `stdin` and `stdout` used for input and output.
+6. Input and output should be passed to all lambdas as UTF-8 strings via `stdin` and `stdout`.
+All lambdas used for sections should be treated as unary.

 Templates